daudix/distrobox/docs/content/useful_tips.md

 distrobox create --name test --image your-chosen-image:tag --volume /your/custom/volume/path
 ```

-## Use a different shell than the host
+## Use a Different Shell than the Host

 From version 1.4.0, `distrobox enter` will execute the login shell of the container's user
 by default.
 So, just change the default shell in the container using: